Cesar Wagener Moriana

 The next step for Sfere is enabling Quaternary care.
 Currently, most healthcare can be broken down into Primary, Secondary, and Tertiary levels.
 However, Quaternary care refers to highly specialised care – the kind of personalised care that can only be achieved using digital solutions like Sfere.
 If Quaternary care does become more common, Sfere is ready to enable it.

 At Getronics, our experts, customers and partners are committed to revamping the healthcare experience to improve patient outcomes.
-To find out more about Sfere, enter your email address below.
+To find out more about Sfere, request a callback.